shaunpersad/docker-tutorial-pt2/README.md

 ### Installing

- Recall that the command was saved in `scripts/terminal.sh`, so you can run that script directly:
+ Recall that the command for our temporary terminal was saved in `scripts/terminal.sh`, so you can run that script directly:
 ```bash
 sh scripts/terminal.sh
 ```